byznrdmrr/Java-MongoDB/README.md

 # Java-MongoDB

-The data is extracted from the MITER CVE Database with the redhat api and stored in mongoDB as JSON format.
+The data is extracted from the MITER CVE Database with the redhat API and stored in mongoDB as JSON format.
-A client and collection were created to connect to MongoDB and a request was made to api.
+A client and collection were created to connect to MongoDB and a request was made to API.
-JSON data from Api has been added to the collection in MongoDB.
+JSON data from API has been added to the collection in MongoDB.
 Vulnerabilities collection under CVE Database data are stored in JSON format.